 4. Library Passes- Many of the public libraries in our area have memberships to CMAS that they make available to library patrons to check out and visit for free.

-5. Making Connections- Our Spectrum Awareness program is a free event from 9a-12p on the last Sunday of every month (before the museum opens to the public).
+5. Making Connections- Our Spectrum Awareness program is a free event held once every month (before the museum opens to the public).
 During these three hours, lights are dimmed, sounds are off, and we offer weighted vests and noise canceling headphones upon request.
 This is an inclusive event for all children with disabilities and their families to enjoy our museum without the over stimulation of the crowd and noise.
+Currently on hold

 CMAS Pays It Forward